mamokarz/getting-started/DCF_Demo.md

   .\build\samples\sprinkler.1\sprinkler.1.bin
 ```

-All packages use Position Independent Code (PIC), so they can be installed in any available memory in the MCU, for example, you may install key_vault.1 in the address 0x08050000, and sprinkler.1 in the address 0x08057000.
+All packages use Position Independent Code (PIC), so they can be installed in any available memory in the MCU.
+For example, you may install key_vault.1 in the address 0x08050000, and sprinkler.1 in the address 0x08057000.

 ### Upload Binary to MCU Flash

 Here are two ways to upload the binary to the MCU flash.
-Both examples use key_vault.1, you can do the same for key_vault.2 and sprinkler.1, replacing the package name and the target address.
+Both examples use key_vault.1.
+You can do the same for key_vault.2 and sprinkler.1, replacing the package name and the target address.

 <details>
 <summary>GDB Commands</summary>
 <br>

-One of the ways to upload the binary file is to use GDB commands.
+One of the ways to upload the binary file is to use the following GDB commands.

 ```
 load build/samples/key_vault.1/key_vault.1.elf 0x08050000
 ```
-and, if you are using GDB to debug your code, you can add the symbols as well.
+If you are using GDB to debug your code, you can add the symbols as well.
 Symbols shall be attached from the .text section. to find it, you can use the readelf tool.
 ```bash
 arm-none-eabi-readelf.exe -S build/samples/key_vault.1/key_vault.1.elf
 There are 30 section headers, starting at offset 0x5aa78: